 Well, some voice in my head, check this out.

 I had attended my nephew's wedding in a church a couple weekends ago.
 The reverend who performed the what-felt-like-hella-long ceremony basically said this, God loves us all.
 If that were true, then why does any human have to convert in order to be saved?
 Why segregate?
 That makes no sense to me, unless this was a construct of man, which would make perfect sense.
 Humans are very tribal.

 In my life I'm open to new ideas, friendships, even things that rock my boat of normality.
 I used to have a friend who was angry and sad.
 She hated the world.
 She hated me.
 But I'm a listener.
 So she found it easy to talk to me and be open.
 I tried not to judge her, but she had voted for Trump.
 That's not a big issue, except that she believed in everything that he had said.
 Still does.
 She won't listen to both sides of the story.
-Still, I accepted her as a human being, tried to help her out of her sadness, but she had a difficult time letting go.
+However, I accepted her because she was human, tried to help her out of her sadness, but she had a difficult time letting go.
 I get that's hard.
 But if you can't let go of your past, then it haunts you.

 What the hell?
 Had I done something to offend her and offend her family?
 Knowing me, probably.

 I never asked why I was disliked.
 I just don't care.
 Because once she segregated me, then a friendship between us would be fake.
 Kinda like small talk.
+No. Exactly like small talk.
 We'd do the How are you?, and the That's good to hear, and the Weather's getting warmer, and the Yeah, the sun has been out.
 Hence, warmer weather.